johanbissemattsson/sorenholst-se/src/pages/in-english.md

 subtitle: 'Theoretical Physicist, author and lecturer'
 description: >-
   I am a Theoretical Physicist at the Physics Department of Stockholm University, [Fysikum](https://www.fysik.su.se/english/).
-My main interests lies within the Theories of Relativity and within fundamentals of Quantum Physics.
-I had my PhD in the spring 2000 with a thesis within the General Theory of Relativity: "Horizons and Time machines - global structures in locally trivial spacetimes".
+My main interests lie within the Theories of Relativity and within fundamentals of Quantum Physics.
+  I had my PhD in the spring of 2000 with a thesis within the General Theory of
+  Relativity: "Horizons and Time machines - global structures in locally trivial spacetimes".
 sections:
   - sectionItems:
       - featuredImage: